 Portfolio governance and lifecycle management enable organizations to define processes that synchronize the efforts of distributed teams to consistently create the best possible products, capture greater market share, and increase customer satisfaction.

 The project workflow models the organizational governance processes to provide a structured way for projects to proceed through the various Portfolio phases and stages.
-Workflows, along with other project attribute data in Project Detail Pages (PDPs), are captured and integrated within Project Server 2010.
+Workflows, along with other project attribute data in project detail pages (PDPs), are captured and integrated within Project Server 2010.

-To better understand workflows it is important to understand what the relationship and role of the key Project Server 2010 components are.
-These components are illustrated in figure 9.6.
+To better understand workflows, it is important to understand the relationships and roles of the key Project Server 2010 components.
+These components are illustrated in Figure 9.6.

-Figure 9.6: Components of a Project Server 2010 Workflow (Source: Advisicon) [09-06-relationshipProjectServer2010Elements.tif]
+Figure 9.6 Components of a Project Server 2010 Workflow [09-06-relationshipProjectServer2010Elements.tif]

+Source: Advisicon

-Every project is associated with an Enterprise Project Template (EPT) which governs it through the Portfolio Lifecycle.
+Every project is associated with an EPT, which governs it through the Portfolio lifecycle.

 Planning for the Portfolio Lifecycle

-Portfolio Management is primarily focused on defining the needs of the business: capturing total demand, aligning to the priorities of the business, and then selecting projects for detailed planning and execution; essentially ensuring that the organization is focusing on the right projects.
+Portfolio management is focused primarily on defining the needs of the business: capturing total demand, aligning to the priorities of the business, and then selecting projects for detailed planning and execution—essentially ensuring that the organization is focusing on the right projects.

-Project management then entails the detailed planning, execution, monitoring, reporting, and final closure at the completion of the project (in other words, doing projects right).
+PM then entails the detailed planning, execution, monitoring, reporting, and final closure at the completion of the project (in other words, doing projects right).

-Figure 9.7 provides an overview of the Portfolio Project Lifecycle.
+Figure 9.7 provides an overview of the Portfolio Project lifecycle.

-Figure 9.7: Overview of the Portfolio Project Lifecycle (Source: Advisicon) [09-07-overviewProjectPortfolioLifecycle.tif]
+Figure 9.7 Overview of the Portfolio Project Lifecycle [09-07-overviewProjectPortfolioLifecycle.tif]

+Source: Advisicon

-The remainder of this chapter will address how Project Server 2010 supports each of the following key aspects of the Portfolio Management Lifecycle:
+The remainder of this chapter addresses how Project Server 2010 supports each of the next key aspects of the portfolio management lifecycle:

-Defining Business Drivers, the interface between the Business Strategy and the Portfolio of Projects.
+Defining business drivers, the interface between the business strategy and the Portfolio of Projects.

-Capturing Demand to provide a detailed understanding of the entire work and resource demands.
-This helps to align all of the requests for work and resources to the business priorities and capabilities of the organization.
-We will use Portfolio Management methods, techniques, and analytics.
+Capturing demand to provide a detailed understanding of the entire work and resource demands.
+Doing this helps to align all of the requests for work and resources to the business priorities and capabilities of the organization.
+We use portfolio management methods, techniques, and analytics.

-Aligning to Business Priorities.
+Aligning to business priorities.
 How work (programs and projects) aligns to the mission (or purpose) of the organization.

-Performing Constraint Analysis, the review of restrictions of resources, budget or proposals that are dependent on each other.
+Performing constraint analysis.
+The review of restrictions of resources, budget, or proposals that are dependent on each other.

-Selecting an optimal mix of Projects, by applying strategic portfolio analysis and selection criteria to a group of proposed projects.
+Selecting an optimal mix of projects, by applying strategic portfolio analysis and selection criteria to a group of proposed projects.

-These key Project Management aspects are and are shown here to provide a complete picture of the integrated PPM lifecycle.
+These key project management aspects are shown here to provide a complete picture of the integrated PPM lifecycle.

 Understanding and Building Business Drivers

-What are Business Drivers?
-They are the main factors and resources which provide the essential products, services, marketing, sales, and operational functions of a business.
-Stated another way, business drivers are the people, information, and tasks that support the fulfillment of a business objective. business drivers include the people, knowledge, and conditions (e.g. market forces) that initiate and support activities for which the business was designed.
+What are business drivers?
+They are the main factors and resources that provide the essential products, services, marketing, sales, and operational functions of a business.
+Stated another way, business drivers are the people, information, and tasks that support the fulfillment of a business objective.
+Business drivers include the people, knowledge, and conditions (e.g., market forces) that initiate and support activities for which the business was designed.

-Common key business drivers include:
+Common key business drivers are listed next.

-People and their competencies help define the long term intent, objectives, and strategies of an organization.
+People and their competencies help define the long-term intent, objectives, and strategies of an organization.
 They manage the execution of critical decisions and provide constant innovation to move the business forward.

 Products and services are developed and delivered by the organization in response to critical customer pains.
-These pains result from changing market forces and the customers’ ability to assimilate new methodologies.
+These pains result from changing market forces and customers’ ability to assimilate new methodologies.

 Technology and innovation are also key differentiators in today’s competitive business environment.
 Innovative technology is a key enabler that can assist businesses with everything from managing large volumes of data, to analysis of trends, to the support of organizational planning through the use of decision support systems.